akoksal/BERT-Sentiment-Analysis-Turkish/README.md

 > Scores

 3. Berkcan Guven

-There were some major critics about Berkcan Guven in Twitter after he released a video with underage celebrity.
+Some major critics about Berkcan Guven in Twitter after he released a video with underage celebrity.
 He removed the video after 7 hours with more than 700k views.

 ![](https://live.staticflickr.com/65535/49770287643_e18a1426e8_n.jpg)